LucasSchaat/PHP_invoicing_system/instructions.md

     - URL: '../api.php?invoice=<INVOICE_NUMBER>' - this returns a JSON object with the invoice information associated with the requested invoice number that was placed in the stead of the '<INVOICE_NUMBER>' placeholder above

     - All other requests should return a 404 status code and an associated error view in the browser

+* Navigate to the index.php file to access the project